ISG-Siegen/emers/readme.md

     3. The default `<log_interval>` is 300 (seconds), e.g., a new log file is created every 300 seconds.

 2. The logs are saved in the `measurements` directory.
-A new directory is created for each device, and continuous logs are saved in a directory named `continuous`.
+A new directory is created for each device, and continuous measurement logs are saved in a directory named `continuous`.
-3. Continuous logging can be stopped and restarted at any time.
+3. Continuous measurement can be stopped and restarted at any time.

-### Integrated logging
+### Integrated Measurement

 1. The following Python code is a simplified example of what a recommender systems experiment may generally look like: